cjl8zf/evil-pdf-tools/README.md

 ## Summary

-Adds evil key bindings to pdf-tools
+This package adds vim navigations key bindings to pdf-tools and also simulates the vim style of search for pdfs.

 ## Installing